 Assessment of Student Success Units

-These units are aligned with themes of the Strategic Plan and the university mission and vision.
-As such, assessment of these units will provide measures of continuous improvement towards the objectives of the Strategic Plan.
-Additionally, student success units may align with the ILOs and provide a co-curricular component for the General Education curriculum.
-Thus, it is critical for all the offices and units under the Division of Student Success to undergo comprehensive assessment of their goals and objectives as well as their alignment to ILOs and to the objectives of the Strategic Plan.
+The Student Success units are aligned with the Strategic Institutional Priorities of the Strategic Plan.
+As such, assessment of the Student Success units will provide measures of continuous improvement towards the Strategic Institutional Priorities.
+Additionally, student success units may align with the Institutional Learning Outcomes (ILOs) and provide a co-curricular component of assessment for the General Education curriculum.

 Student Success Learning Outcomes